-Mr. Franklin has been recognized by Chambers USA in 2016.
+Mr. Franklin has been recognized by Chambers USA in 2016, 2017 and 2018.
 He was listed by The Best Lawyers in America® in 2018 and the three years immediately preceding for patent law.
 He was recognized as an “IP Star” in 2015, 2016 and 2017 by Managing Intellectual Property magazine.
 Mr. Franklin is a recipient of the 2016 Client Choice Award USA & Canada from Lexology and the International Law Office.
 He was recognized as a top patent practitioner in 2017 and the four years immediately preceding by IAM Patent 1000.
 In 2017 and 2018, Mr. Franklin was listed in the IAM Strategy 300: The World's Leading IP Strategists.
 He was recognized as a Colorado “Super Lawyer” in 2018 and the four years immediately preceding for intellectual property by Super Lawyers magazine.
 The San Diego State University Alumni Association recognized and honored him with the 2014 Distinguished Alumni Award from the College of Engineering.
 Mr. Franklin was named a Lawyer of the Year in 2012 by Law Week Colorado.
 He was honored along with other Colorado Bar IP Section members, for their successful effort to bring a patent office to Denver.
 He was the project lead on the team that helped Denver become one of only four cities to land a new U.S. Patent and Trademark Office.
 He worked countless hours to fulfill his vision of multiple patent offices to improve patent quality through multiple offices that can hire the brightest and best examiners.

 Insights View All